-FCS_CKM.1.1/RSA The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and specified cryptographic key sizes from 1024 to 2048 bits with a step of 256 that meet the following: AINSI X0.31.
+- FCS_CKM.1.1/RSA_PP The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and specified cryptographic key sizes 1024;1280;1536;1984 and 2048-bit that meet the following: ANSI X9.31. - FCS_CKM.1.1/RSA_ST The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and specified cryptographic key sizes from 1024 to 2048 bits with a step of 32-bit that meet the following: ANSI X9.31.